Picometer Sensitive Prototype of the Optical Truss Interferometer for LISA: Introduction

 The OTI is designed to serve as a ``plug and play'' solution for $1 \frac{\mathrm{pm}}{\sqrt{\mathrm{Hz}}}$ dimensional stability testing in the mHz LISA band.
 We have developed a compact mode matching system, or input stage, that transforms fiber-coupled 1064 nm light into the proper free-space Gaussian mode for the optical cavity within an input stage that is only 4 cm in length.
 While Lens 1 in Figure \ref{OTI design} serves as a positive focusing lens for mode matching, Lens 2 serves as both the second mode matching lens as well as the cavity input mirror.
 The front surface of the optic has a concave curvature and a negative focal length, serving as the second mode matching lens, while the backside has a concave 500 mm radius of curvature with a dielectric mirror coating with $R \geq 99.8 \%$.
 The input stage is accompanied with a return stage used only to house the cavity return mirror that is nominally identical to the input mirror such that they form a 70 cm long, symmetric, and impedance-matched cavity.
 All the internal components of the input and return units are housed in a block of Schott’s ZERODUR\textsuperscript{\textregistered{}}, polished on one side to allow for hydroxide catalysis bonding to a LISA telescope or other test structure \cite{elliffe_hydroxide-catalysis_2005,zerodur}.
 The optics are held in place with an Invar\textsuperscript{\textregistered{}} sleeve, and the mounting is designed to maintain the position of the cavity mirrors with respect to the zerodur housings under thermal variations.
+While using Invar to mount the optics is convenient for ground-based prototypes, it should be noted that the LISA spacecraft must maintain strict magnetic cleanliness and Invar would not be an acceptable choice to include in any flight hardware.
 Further details on the design, assembly, and alignment of these prototype units can be found in Jersey et al., 2023 \cite{jersey_optical_2023}.
 In principle, all that is needed to form a cavity baseline to test the dimensional stability is a suitable test structure and a mounting or bonding method to maintain the alignment between the input and return stages.
 In this paper, we will discuss the experimental setup and results from our initial performance testing of a first-generation prototype optical truss interferometer.